Duloxetine

 Use with alcohol

-Drinking alcohol while taking duloxetine is not recommended because they can both effect the liver.
-Patients are advised to avoid alcohol completely, or at the very least, substantially limit the amount of alcohol that they drink.
+Drinking alcohol while taking duloxetine is not recommended because both can affect the liver.
+Patients should avoid alcohol completely, or only drink small amounts of alcohol.

 How to store duloxetine